jim-easterbrook/Photini/src/doc/installation.rst

 Linux users should use their system's package manager to install Python.
 Windows and MacOS users can download an installer from https://www.python.org/downloads/.
 As some libraries have not yet been ported to Python 3 you should probably install version 2.7.
+Windows users should install the 32 bit version of Python, even on a 64 bit machine.
+This is because some of the required libraries are not available in 64 bit builds.

 PyQt
 ^^^^